davisonio/craig-server_game/README.md

 ## Installation

+**Requirements:** Minetest 0.4.12-dev or later

 [Download](https://github.com/CraigyDavi/Craig-Server_game/archive/master.zip) & unzip the game, then move the the folder into your minetest/games folder.

+- **Unless you know what you're doing, remove the legacy, welcome & email mod.**
+- The scripts require modififications if your files are located in different places to mine.

 ## List of mods